rcap107/skrub-talks/includes/data_ops/_full_report.md

 - Shows a preview of the data resulting from the operation
 - Reports the location in the code where the code is defined
+- Can include node names and descriptions
-- Shows the run time of the node
+- Shows the run time of each node